dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 Then the feeling crept back in: loss, fear blended into something heavier this time.
 It lasted longer.
 Have I lost her?
 Am I not with her anymore?
 Won’t I ever see her again?

-I screamed, No. No, noooooooooooooo!
+I screamed again, for the 4th time, No. No, noooooooooooooo!

 No way this is happening, no way it happened.
 This can’t be true, it is not.

-Screamed again, nooooooooooooo, no fuck no, God please have some mercy, no no!
+and 5th time, nooooooooooooo, no fuck no, God please have some mercy, no no!

 She must have brought me to the hospital.
 Whatever happened, she must have called 911.
 I must be in a coma.
 Right now.
 Right here.
 Sleeping, floating, whatever this is.